CivicActions/guidebook/docs/100-security/incident-response-checklist.md

 C. Assess whether to activate the [contingency plan](contingency-plan.md).
 Consider whether Disaster Recovery is required.

-_Reminder: Use the [Explicit Handoff Ceremony](#explicit-handoff-ceremony) when transferring/changing roles._
+_Reminder: Use the [Explicit Handoff Ceremony](incident-response-plan.md##explicit-handoff-ceremony) when transferring/changing roles._

 **Incident Commander responsibilities**

-- Post an initial situation report, called a _sitrep_ ([example _sitrep_](incident-response-plan.md#assess)), to the Slack channel [#general](https://civicactions.slack.com/messages/general/).
+- Post an initial situation report, called a _sitrep_ ([example _sitrep_](incident-response-plan.md#assess-the-incident)), to the Slack channel [#general](https://civicactions.slack.com/messages/general/).
 Include a descriptive name, and identify the current Incident Commander and Responders.
 Use `@security` to trigger a Slack notification for the Security team.
-- For an issue with potential Project impact, ensure that a JIRA ticket has been created.
+- For an issue with potential Project impact, ensure that a JIRA ticket or Gitlab issue has been created.
 This should be done, even if the _First Responder/IC_ manages the incident fully, for example, by simply re-starting a service.

 ## 5. Remediate